proencode/binu_sh/10-wikijs-docker/wikijs-files/packtpub/flutterCookbook_102.md

 This will switch the Flutter SDK to the stable channel and then make sure that we are running the most recent version.

-(Infobox): You may have noticed references to Git when switching channels.
+> You may have noticed references to Git when switching channels.
 This is because, under the hood, Flutter channels are just fancy names for Git branches.
 If you were so inclined, you could switch channels using the Git command line, but you might also desynchronize your Flutter tool.
 Make sure to always run flutter upgrade after switching channels/branches.
+{is-info}

 # How to create a Flutter app